How to heat up your marketing to match summer temperatures.

 Summer is a fun time for most people.
-They’re so busy enjoying the outdoors, TV ratings and Internet usage drop an average of about 15 percent.
+They’re so busy enjoying the outdoors, TV ratings and Internet usage drop at least 15 percent.

 1. Hold a contest honoring local radio personalities